adnan019/Boston_AirBnB/README.md

 Question 1--> What are the factors of price variability?
 Question 2--> Is there any correlation between the availability of rents and the price?
 Question 3--> Can the company impact the monthly variation of rents after analyzing the year long trend?

+* CRISP-DM method
+Business understanding – What does the business need?
+Data understanding – What data do we have / need?
+Is it clean?
+Data preparation – How do we organize the data for modeling?
+Modeling – What modeling techniques should we apply?
+Evaluation – Which model best meets the business objectives?
+Deployment – How do stakeholders access the results?

+To implement the CRISP-DM method, we first eed to understand the business.
+The business is oriented towards customer satistaction and will be greatly interested to optimize the variations of rental price.
+Regarding data, the listing data provided us the price acroos differnt factors like property-type, policy etc. We will demonstrate couple of those factors in this project.
+The data will be prepared for visualization.
+We will use descriptive statistics to find answerss to the questions.
+We do not need modeling, evaluation and deployment to find solutions for the given questions.

 <a name="getting_started"></a>

 <a name="getting_started"></a>